fortrabbit/help/docs/install-laravel-6-pro.md

 <!-- TODO: Let'S discuss best placing this, also more explanation required!  -->

-Using the `database` driver is the easiest way to persist sessions cross multiple PHP nodes.
-Since it requires a migration it is a good exercise.
+Using the `database` driver is the easiest way to persist sessions cross multiple Nodes.
+Since it requires a migration it is a good exercise for migrations.

 ```bash
 # Create a migration for the session table locally